chokladmousse/Semantic_Segmentation/README.md

 | res_Hourglass_iter    | 97.7               | 58.7     |
 | res_Hourglass_iter_ex | 88.9               | 56.7     |

-the networks which seemes to perform well were then trained with the same parameters for 250 epochs
+the networks which seemed to perform well were then trained with the same parameters for 250 epochs

 | Network               | Pixel Accuracy (%) | mIoU (%) |
 | --------------------- | ------------------ | -------- |